preciz/murmur/README.md

 iex> Murmur.hash_x86_128("some random data") 5586633072055552000169173700229798482

-# hashes of erlang terms may change between erlang versions
+# hashes of Erlang terms may change between Erlang versions
 iex> Murmur.hash_x64_128([:yes, :you, :can, :use, :any, :erlang, :term!])
 300414073828138369336317731503972665325
 ```